Our Upcoming Events

 The proposed bikeway network includes bicycle paths, lanes, and routes.

 Bicycle Paths (Class 1) are paved rights-of-way completely separated from streets.
 Bicycle paths are often located along waterfronts, creeks, railroad rights-of-way or freeways with a limited number of cross streets and driveways.
 These paths are typically shared with pedestrians and often called mixed-use paths.

 Bicycle Lanes (Class 2) give bicyclists striped lanes on streets, designated with specific signage and stencils.
+Bicycle lanes may include buffer striping to provide greater separation between bicyclists and parked or moving vehicles.
 Bicycle lanes are the preferred treatment for all arterial and collector streets on the bikeway network.
 Bicycle lanes should not be installed on low-volume, low-speed residential streets.
 Because of driveways on those streets, bicyclists are safer riding in the middle of the travel lane.

 Bicycle Routes (Class 3) designate preferred streets for bicycle travel using lanes shared with motor vehicles.
 While the only required treatment is signage, bicycle routes are designated because they are suitable for sharing with motor vehicles and provide better connectivity than other streets.

 Other Bikeways Types